-The Subcommittee on Coast Guard and Maritime Transportation will hold a hearing on Tuesday, September 12, 2017, at 10:00 a.m., in 2167 Rayburn House Office Building to examine the status of the U.S. Coast Guard's (Coast Guard or Service) military and civilian workforce and extensive real property infrastructure.
-The purpose of this hearing is to receive the views of the Coast Guard's stakeholders regarding infrastructure in the 21st Century.
-The Subcommittee will hear from the Coast Guard.
+The Subcommittee on Coast Guard and Maritime Transportation will hold a hearing on Tuesday, October 3, 2017, at 10:00 a.m., in 2167 Rayburn House Office Building to examine the status of the U.S. Coast Guard's (Coast Guard or Service) military and civilian workforce and extensive real property infrastructure and review the capabilities of the Jones Act Fleet.
+The Subcommittee will hear testimony from the Coast Guard, the Maritime Administration (MARAD), and representatives of the maritime industry.